erwan-legoff/spricture/README.md

 # Introduction
 The main goal of this project is to have a server that can store photos encrypted in the client-side, so that the server has the minimum privacy responsability.

+It's meant to be paired with my project named photone, which is a Nuxt 3 Frontend.

+The photos will be encrypted *BEFORE* sending it to the server, so that your privacy will be preserved.

 In the end, the photos will be organized by album and groups.

 You'll be able to have as many spaces (Family / Friends / Work / Someone ) as group you create.

-You will be able to add tags to organize your photos.
+You'll be able to add tags to organize your photos.

 And maybe eventually a local AI could locally and privately extract more metadata to greatly improve search accuracy.
-The photos will be encrypted BEFORE sending it to the server, so that your privacy will be preserved.

 # Architectural presentation